 12. How to prevent late blight

-Blight is a common fungal disease that can affect tomato leaves and sometimes the fruit.
+Blight is a common fungal disease that affects tomato leaves and sometimes the fruit.
 It causes yellow leaves and fruit rot.

 The USDA recommends spraying tomato plants throughout the growing season with a homemade blight prevention mix: